viewtool/I2C_Adapter/MacOS_GCC_USB_GPIO_Test/README.md

 # GPIO_Test
-An MacOS project to test GPIO.
+A MacOS project to test GPIO.